 But in that Yorkshire bookstore on that cold afternoon something of a miracle happened.
 On one of the shelves stood Barbara Tuchman's much acclaimed The March of Folly, a tome I had been looking for over the preceding quarter of a century.
 I must have begun grinning from ear to ear, for the shop owner, a tall Englishman, stretched his hand out to the shelf, let the book slip between his fingers and then handed it to me.
 I walked out a truly happy soul.
 Finding a book you have consistently wanted is something akin to reunion with the one you loved before she went missing.
 Or put it another way.
 It is something close to communion with the stars after years of trying to break through the nocturnal monsoon clouds.

 Tuchman is now with me.
 She will be with me until the end, after which someone in my clan will hopefully decide to thumb through it as a way of remembering the ages of man and politics the writer focused on in her reflections in a very distant era.
 In a similar way, Helene Hanff will be part of my life from here on.
 Her seminal work, 84 Charing Cross Road, which by now has taken the shape of a movie, is a book I have wanted to read for ages.
 Somehow the opportunity did not present itself, for the book proved pretty elusive for me despite all the bookstores I have walked into in South Asia and elsewhere.
 But in the final days of quite a long-ago December, on a trip to Kolkata and in a browse through the bookstore Crossword on Elgin Road, I ran into the Hanff book.
 It is a slim work, a masterpiece which speaks of the twenty-year epistolary correspondence between an American reader and a British bookstore owner on the availability and supply of books desired by the former.
 No conversation can be higher in quality than one on books.
-Hanff and the owner of Marks & Co on 84 Charing Cross Road inform you, by taking you on a journey through times when letter writing was an enlightening experience, just what it means to share thoughts on books.
+Hanff and the owner of Marks and Co on 84 Charing Cross Road inform you, by taking you on a journey through times when letter writing was an enlightening experience, just what it means to share thoughts on books.

 So I have Helene Hanff's book, now resting proudly on the little table beside my bed.
 It shares space with Bernhard Schlink's The Reader (with that famous image of Kate Winslet on the cover).
 I have read it with gusto and with alacrity.
 No, I did not see the movie made of the work, though watching Winslet is always a riveting affair.
 Truth be told, movies that emerge from famous books do not always do justice to the written narrative.
 Years ago, I read Hardy's Far From the Madding Crowd and then spent days dreaming of the seductive Bathsheba Everdene as she was in my youthful imagination.
 And then I saw the movie.
 The book beat the celluloid version of it by miles.